CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 Yeoman will now guide you through setup and installation.
 You may choose whatever options suit you, but this tutorial will keep it simple.

 1. Specify whether you want to report usage statistics → your call
-1. Name your project → your call; mine is `mastodon-oauth-demo`
+1. Name your project → your call; mine is `bash±mastodon-oauth-demo`
-1. Create a new directory → `y`
+1. Create a new directory → `bash±y`
-1. Select a view engine → `pug`
+1. Select a view engine → `bash±pug`
-1. Select a CSS preprocessor → `none`
+1. Select a CSS preprocessor → `bash±none`
-1. Skip adding a default test → `n`
+1. Skip adding a default test → `bash±n`
-1. Install dependencies with npm → `Yes, with npm`
+1. Install dependencies with npm → `bash±Yes, with npm`

 In a few seconds, you'll have a complete Express scaffolding!